CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Influxdb/README.md

 ### 2023-10-16: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez

+### 2023-10-20: Fix and Push

+* Playbook deploy Influxdb
+* Apache2 can be installed as reverse proxy SSL / Auth
+* WAF, LDAP, QOS can be handled

 ## Authors